 - Lack of federal benefits: Private student loans don’t provide the protections of federal student loans, such as access to income-driven repayment plans and student loan forgiveness programs.
 Any assistance options — such as deferment or forbearance — are offered at the discretion of the lender.

-- Lack of repayment options: Private student loan repayment options are generally much more limited in comparison to federal loans.
+- Lack of repayment options: Private student loan repayment options are generally more limited in comparison to federal loans.
 For example, private loans don’t offer the same income-driven repayment and extended repayment plans that federal loans do.

 - Immediate repayment might be required: Depending on the lender and repayment option you choose, you might have to begin repaying private student loans immediately — even when you’re in school.